Zewasik/Gachi.js/README.md

 Explanation:

-1. We use the `useState` hook to create a `counter` component with an initial count of 0.
+1. We use the `useState` hook to create a `count` component with an initial count of 0.
+2. We use a button with `incrementHandler` to increment the `count` by 1.
-2. We use the `useEffect` hook to restart the `counter` when it reaches 11.
+3. We use the `useEffect` hook to restart the `count` when it reaches 11.

 ### createContext + useContext